 - Application rate and method - Withholding period - Name of person conducting treatment - 9.
-Can the enterprise demonstrate that all introduced stockfeed is evaluated for chemical residue risk prior to feeding to livestock e.g. does the enterprise require all introduced stockfeeds to be accompanied by a Commodity Vendor Declaration (CVD) or other statement indicating that that the risk of spray drift contamination and/or the risk of OC contaminated soil has been addressed? - 10.
-Can the enterprise demonstrate that records of introduced stockfeeds are maintained to enable traceback in the event that chemical residues are detected in the introduced feed e.g. records enabling traceback include: - Date received - Stockfeed description - Supplier/origin - Residue analysis (if obtained)? - 11.
+Can the enterprise demonstrate that all introduced stockfeed is evaluated for chemical residue risk prior to feeding to livestock e.g. does the enterprise require all introduced stockfeeds to be accompanied by a Commodity Vendor Declaration (CVD) or other statement indicating that the risk of spray drift contamination and/or the risk of OC contaminated soil has been addressed? - 10.
+Can the enterprise demonstrate that the requirements for use of any Alternate Feedstuff have been adhered to? - 11.
+Can the enterprise demonstrate that records of introduced stockfeeds are maintained to enable traceback in the event that chemical residues are detected in the introduced feed e.g. records enabling traceback include: - Date received - Stockfeed description - Supplier/origin - Residue analysis (if obtained)? - 12.
 Can the enterprise demonstrate that stockfeeds of known unacceptable chemical contaminants (above APVMA standards) are not fed to livestock?
-This may include test analysis results of stockfeeds if appropriate. - 12.
-Can the enterprise demonstrate that livestock do not have access to paddocks treated with chemicals prior to the expiry of the withhold from graze period e.g. is a system in place of securing treated paddocks and identifying treated paddocks with signs? - 13.
-Can the enterprise show that in the event that livestock have accessed treated paddocks that they are managed to address risk of residue contamination e.g. by meeting the relevant withholding period (WHP) or Export Slaughter Interval (ESI) period? - 14.
+This may include test analysis results of stockfeeds if appropriate. - 13.
+Can the enterprise demonstrate that livestock do not have access to paddocks treated with chemicals prior to the expiry of the withhold from graze period e.g. is a system in place of securing treated paddocks and identifying treated paddocks with signs? - 14.
+Can the enterprise show that in the event that livestock have accessed treated paddocks that they are managed to address risk of residue contamination e.g. by meeting the relevant withholding period (WHP) or Export Slaughter Interval (ESI) period? - 15.
 Does the enterprise have a system in place for ensuring that withholding periods are observed where storage facilities and/or post-harvest product have been treated with fungicides, insecticides, fungicides or other chemicals prior to feeding to livestock?
-This may be achieved by ensuring that facilities and treated product is identified by signage. - 15.
+This may be achieved by ensuring that facilities and treated product is identified by signage. - 16.
 Can the enterprise demonstrate that ruminant livestock are not fed or have access to feed containing animal products with the exception of exemptions that may be applied from time to time by statutory authorities.
 Current exemptions include tallow, gelatin, milk and milk products of Australian origin.
-This may be achieved by ensuring that the enterprise does not purchase product that may contain animal products or by keeping records of feed fed to other species. - 16.
+This may be achieved by ensuring that the enterprise does not purchase product that may contain animal products or by keeping records of feed fed to other species. - 17.
 Can the enterprise demonstrate through other procedures or practices that outcomes and performance indicators for this element have been met?